 The showy insect could affect Michigan fruit and nursery production, along with many species of trees in landscapes and forests.
 It prefers to feed and develop on Tree-of-heaven, an invasive tree that has little economic value.
 Scientists in Pennsylvania, however, have reported that spotted lanternfly can also feed and develop on several other species of plants.

 Adults are strong fliers and can disperse a considerable distance.
 Eggs laid on plants or other materials can be transported into new areas.
-As of May 2020, spotted lanternfly adults have been found in Pennsylvania, Delaware, Virginia, Maryland, New Jersey and New York.
+As of October 2020, spotted lanternfly adults have been found in Delaware, Virginia, New Jersey, Maryland, West Virginia, Connecticut, Ohio and New York.

 Early detection of spotted lanternfly will be important for managing this pest.
 If you suspect you have seen or captured one of these insects, please report it.
 Send a captured insect or email a good quality photograph to MSU's Pest and Plant Diagnostics lab.

 Here are resources for learning more about this pest.